Gone in 60 Seconds (1974 film): Production

-Gone in 60 Seconds is classified as an independent film.
-H. B. Halicki wrote, starred, directed, produced and even did his own stuntwork in the film.
+Gone in 60 Seconds is an independent film.
+H. B. Halicki wrote, starred, directed, produced and even did his own stunt work in the film.
 In a contemporary context, the portions of the film preceding the chase sequences are generally seen as on par with a period B-film.
 Halicki employed family and friends (instead of professional actors) to play parts in his film to keep the budget low.
 The characters depicted as being members of the emergency services were actual police officers, firemen, or paramedics.
 The then-mayor of Carson, California, Sak Yamamoto, also appears as himself.

 All of the police cars damaged in the film, the garbage truck that overturns, three fire trucks (including two waiting for the cars to clear, and another one stopping to put out a fire) were bought at city auction by Halicki in 1972, for an average price of $200 each.
 Everything sat in an empty lot for over a year until production began in 1973.
 The fire trucks seen on the Vincent Thomas Bridge during the main chase were real Long Beach FD units on their way to an actual emergency call.
 The "crash" staged for the film blocked both lanes, preventing the trucks from proceeding until the cars were cleared.
 Halicki asked the camera crew to film them in case he found a place and time to fit the shots into the film.

 There was no official script, apart from several pages outlining main dialog sequences.
 Much of the action/dialog was improvised and ad-libbed by the cast and crew as they went along.
 This caused many problems for the editor, Warner E. Leighton, who never knew what footage was being dumped on him or where in the film it belonged.
 In the DVD audio commentary, he described the script for the construction site scenes of the main pursuit as a piece of cardboard with a circle on it.
 Halicki pointed at it and said: "That's the dust bowl.
 We went around it twice.
 There's your script".

-The pursuit is the longest car chase (40 minutes) in film history and takes Pace through five cities as he attempts to lose police.
+The pursuit is the longest car chase (40 minutes) in film history and takes place through five cities as he attempts to lose police.
 Nearly every civilian vehicle seen in close proximity to the main chase (especially in downtown Long Beach) was owned by Halicki.
 This resulted in several cars appearing multiple times in the 40-minute sequence.
-The intact "Eleanor" used for beauty shots and the white Ford used by Pace and Stanley can be seen parked in a few Long Beach sequences.
+The intact "Eleanor" used for beauty shots and the white 1968 Ford Custom used by Pace and Stanley can be seen parked in a few Long Beach sequences.